 - Dental procedures that affect the troubled areas

-It has also been seen that cold sore can relapse at the same place or a different part of the body.
-In fact, people with relatively weak immune system are more prone to develop it again and again.
-There are also certain risk factors, which increases the chance of cold sore complications.
+It has also been seen that cold sores can relapse at the same place or in a different part of the body.
+People with relatively weak immune systems are more prone to develop it repeatedly.
+Certain risk factors increase the chance of cold sore complications.
 These include:

 - AIDS (Acquired Immune Deficiency Syndrome) treatment